Damaniel/tic-80-stuff/README.md

 So, my work will generally consist of making changes in my editor, sending the script back to the cart directory, test, repeat.
 If I have to make changes to the graphics, I just send the updated script back from the cart directory to the repo, which keeps the annotated code and updated graphics together. **Note**: This setup doesn't copy changed *code* back from the cart directory to the repo, but that's acceptable - I only make code changes from an external editor anyway.
 Just an FYI.

 ## License
 All code is licensed under the MIT License.
-See LICENSE.md for the license text.
+See LICENSE for the license text.